ArrakisFinance/v2-tutorials/README.md

 ### Step 3: Fund vault with DAI and WETH

-Copy the vault address output in Step 2 and transfer WETH and DAI from anywhere to the newly created vault address on matic mainnet.
-For the purposes of the tutorial, try to make it close to 50/50 in dollar value if you can! (e.g. transfer in 4 DAI + 1 DAI already deposited in Step 1 and transfer $5 worth of WETH)
+Copy the vault address output in Step 2 and transfer WETH and DAI from anywhere to the newly created vault address on matic mainnet (**DO NOT TRANSFER ANY OTHER TOKENS TO THIS ADDRESS AND MAKE SURE YOU ARE ON MATIC MAINNET NETWORK**).
+For the purposes of the tutorial, try to make it close to 50/50 in dollar value if you can! (e.g. transfer $5 worth of WETH to the vault and 4 DAI + 1 DAI already deposited in Step 1)

 NOTE: Your wallet may throw a warning here, which makes sense since **YOU SHOULD NEVER SEND TOKENS DIRECTLY TO AN ERC20 CONTRACT ADDRESS UNLESS YOU KNOW WHAT YOU ARE DOING** but in this particular case it happens to be safe.
 As long as you are the sole owner of the entire supply of this Arrakis LP token you can retreive all DAI and WETH holdings from the vault or any of its Uniswap V3 liquidity positions by burning the LP token supply. **NOT THE CASE FOR ARRAKIS LP TOKENS WITH MULTIPLE DISTINCT SHAREHOLDERS WHERE SENDING TOKENS DIRECTLY TO THE CONTRACT WOULD DISTRIBUTE THOSE TOKENS PROPORTIONALLY OVER ALL HOLDERS**

 ### Step 4: Monitor your position

-Check out the full details of your position with
+Check out the full details of your position with:

 ```
 yarn tutorial1-status --network polygon